tripmine253/tr1p_dev/cello_1.md

 3. Has no direct bearing on the construction.
 4. Could possibly justify the reason for it being not assembled in prior to transit for the sake of it preventing damage.
 - Does the reader understand, from the instructions?
-5.

-	 a.
-Preparation steps advising adequate space.
+-	iii a) Preparation steps advising adequate space.
-	 b
- as well as the identification of component placements in the unpacking phase.
+*	b) Identification of component placements in the unpacking phase.
-7. Components of the cello are identified by individual part names
+*	c) Components of the cello are identified by individual part names
 - why he or she would want to read these instructions?

 - [ ]
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MjEzNTcxNDRdfQ==
+eyJoaXN0b3J5IjpbLTE1OTg3NzE1MDldfQ==
 -->